shammas012/BigProjectWSAA/README.md

 Password: Admin

 **Note:** Please use above credentails with admin rights (Admin role) to access the application.
-Customers with Customer and Agent roles dont have access to User Access Management.
+Users with Customer and Agent roles dont have access to User Access Management.

 **Table of Contents**